kersorianek/mon-portfolio/_posts/2019-01-20-A-Comprehensive-Curriculum-for-Beginners-IT-Business-Analysis-Course.md

 - [x] [**Agile Project Managment with Srum Roles and Responsibilites**](https://rafayethossain.github.io/2022-10-10-Agile-Scrum-in-a-Nutshell/)

-**Module 5: Communication and Collaboration Skills** In this module, we will cover the importance of effective communication and collaboration in IT business analysis.
-You will learn various communication and collaboration tools and techniques used in IT business analysis.
+**Module 5: Communication and Collaboration Skills** In this module, we will cover the importance of effective communication and collaboration in business analysis.
+You will learn various communication and collaboration tools and techniques used in business analysis.
 You will also learn how to develop persuasive arguments and recommendations using evidence and logic.
 Moreover, you will learn how to present complex information effectively.

 - 5.1 Importance of Effective Communication and Collaboration

-  - Discuss the critical role of effective communication and collaboration in IT business analysis.
+  - Discuss the critical role of effective communication and collaboration in business analysis.
   - Highlight the impact of poor communication on project success.
   - Provide examples and case studies to illustrate the importance of effective communication and collaboration.

 - 5.2 Communication and Collaboration Tools and Techniques

-  - Introduce a range of communication and collaboration tools and techniques used in IT business analysis.
+  - Introduce a range of communication and collaboration tools and techniques used in business analysis.
   - Provide practical guidance on selecting and using appropriate tools for different communication purposes
   - Discuss the benefits and limitations of different communication channels, such as meetings, emails, and collaboration platforms.

 - 5.3 Effective Written and Verbal Communication Techniques

-  - Explain techniques for effective written and verbal communication in IT business analysis.
+  - Explain techniques for effective written and verbal communication in business analysis.
   - Discuss the importance of active listening, empathy, and assertiveness in effective communication.
   - Provide tips for improving written communication skills, including clarity, conciseness, and grammar.